Probing the pion gluon distribution at small-$x$ in photon-induced interactions at LHC: Formalism

 \section{Formalism}

-In this section, we will present a brief review of the formalism needed to describe the heavy quark photoproduction associated with a leading neutron (HQ+LN) in ultraperipheral collisions.
-The process is represented in Fig. \ref{fig:diagram} for $pp$ and $pPb$ collisions, where we also present the main kinematical variables.
+In this section, we will present a brief review of the formalism needed to describe the heavy quark photoproduction associated with a leading neutron (HQ+LN) in ultraperipheral collisions. { In this exploratory study, we will focus on the direct contribution, in which the photon interacts as a point-like particle, and postpone the inclusion of the resolved processes, where it fluctuates into a hadronic state, for a future publication (For a detailed discussion see, e.g., Ref.~\cite{Klasen:2002xb}).} The { direct photoproduction} process is represented in Fig. \ref{fig:diagram} for $pp$ and $pPb$ collisions, where we also present the main kinematical variables.
 The basic idea is that in a hadronic collision with center-of-mass energy $\sqrt{s}$, one of the incident protons (or nucleus) can be considered as a source of photons of energy $\omega$, which will interact with the proton target with a squared center-of-mass energy $W^2_{\gamma p} = 2 \omega \sqrt{s}$ \cite{upc}.
 Assuming the Sullivan process~\cite{Sullivan:1971kd}, the photon scatters off the pion cloud of the proton target, with the squared center-of-energy for the photon-pion interaction being given by ${W}_{\gamma \pi}^2 = (1-x_L) \, W_{\gamma p}^2$, where $x_L$ is the proton momentum fraction carried by the neutron.
 Moreover, $t$ is the square of the four-momentum of the exchanged pion, which can be expressed in terms of the measured quantities $x_L$ and transverse momentum $p_T$ of the neutron, as follows: \beq t \simeq-\frac{p_T^2}{x_L}-\frac{(1-x_L)(m_n^2-m_p^2 x_L)}{x_L} \,\,, \eeq where $m_p$ $(m_n)$ is the proton (neutron) mass.
 In the case of the heavy quark photoproduction, the dominant partonic channel is the photon - gluon interaction, $\gamma g \rightarrow Q \bar{Q}$, with the gluon in the pion $g^\pi$ carrying a momentum fraction $x$, which implies ${W}_{\gamma g}^2 = x \, W_{\gamma \pi}^2$.
 As a consequence, the corresponding cross-section will be sensitive to the pion gluon distribution $xg^{\pi}(x,\mu^2)$ at a given value of the Bjorken $x$ variable and hard scale $\mu \propto m_Q$, where $m_Q$ is the heavy quark mass.
 The final state for the HQ + LN process in UPCs will be characterized by a rapidity gap, associated with the photon exchange, the heavy quark pair and a leading neutron, which carries a large fraction of the proton energy.
 In principle, such a process can be separated from the dominant heavy quark production by photon-proton interactions by tagging the forward neutron in the final state.

 Assuming the equivalent photon approximation \cite{epa}, the rapidity distribution for the HQ+LN process in an ultraperipheral $h_1h_2$ collision will be given by

 where $Y$ is the rapidity of the heavy quark pair, $h_i$ represents the hadron that have emitted the photon and remains intact in the final state, $n$ is the leading neutron and $X$ is the hadronic state generated by the pion break up.
 Moreover, ${dN}/{d\omega}|_{h_j}$ is the equivalent photon flux associated with the hadron $h_j$ and $\sigma_{\gamma h \rightarrow Q\bar{Q} + X + n}$ is the cross-section for the heavy quark photoproduction associated with a leading neutron.
 Finally, $\omega_L \propto \exp{(+Y)}$ and $\omega_R \propto \exp{(-Y)}$ denote photons associated with the hadrons $h_1$ and $h_2$, respectively.